ja3569/VaccinationServiceHelper/README.md

 # VaccinationServiceHelper
+This is a static website hosted by amazon web services.

+If you enter a message like “Where can I get vaccination” The chat box will prompt you to enter personal information, such as name, location, email, zip code and the vaccine you would like to receive.
+Then, it will automatically send you an email, entailing all of the information.

+Since email validation is required (for privacy and security concern), SES is currently closed.
+If you would like to use website and receive email.
+Please send me your email address, and I will add you to the validated email list.

 ## Inspiration
 From user's perspective, current vaccine appointment procedure requires lots of input.
 We need to input lots of information before we see the available timeslots. it is not very efficient.